Skip to content

 KPI

-First-response speed and qualified handoff quality
+Proposal and follow-up turnaround with qualified handoff quality

 Record path